Table of Contents

 Bowlers are selected based on their form and also on the playing conditions which can either support their skills or negate their techniques.
 Keeping those conditions in mind, a cricket team still needs to select a balanced attack that features a mix of slow and fast bowling.

-I will guide you through these seemingly complex categories and subcategories which can define cricket bowlers more accurately.
+I will guide you through these seemingly complex categories and subcategories that can define cricket bowlers more accurately.
 If you are also interested in a complete list of cricket delivery types, keep on reading.

 Bowling Techniques in Cricket